Bernice King: Bible and Nobel Peace Prize family dispute

 The judge compared King's stance against the sale of her father's Bible and Nobel Peace Prize to Coca-Cola not wanting to sell its recipe, and later noted that he was not trying to trivialize the value of Martin Luther King, Jr.'s possessions by making the comparison.
 While King said that people had urged her to retain the Bible and Nobel Peace Prize and go to prison instead, she complied with the judge's order.
 On March 6, 2014, she asked her brothers to hold another vote and said she hoped one of them would change his mind.
 Despite facing an estrangement from her brothers, she hoped that she would be able to reconcile with them on the matter and said she is open to an out-of-court settlement.
 She appealed to anyone who would consider purchasing the bible and Nobel Peace Prize should they be put on sale to take the moral high road by leaving the "sacred in its sacred state."
 While she was given a deadline of turning them over by March 3, it was extended another five days, according to one of Bernice's lawyers.

 King said that she would never support her brothers in selling the Nobel Peace Prize and Bible.
 She said that if her father was alive, he would say, "my Bible and my medal are never to be sold, not to an institution or even a person."
 On March 10, 2014, King turned over the Nobel Peace Prize and Bible to Martin Luther King III for placement in a safety deposit box in a meeting that lasted five minutes.
 A lawyer involved in the dispute said few words were exchanged while Bernice surrendered the items.
 Eric Barnum, an attorney of Bernice King, said that his client "complied with the court order."

 On March 14, 2014, Ron Gaither, one of Bernice King's lawyers, argued that William Hill, lawyer of Martin Luther King III and Dexter King, should not have any role in the case because of his involvement in the 2008 dispute between the King children.
 A judge appointed Hill as Special Master in 2008.
 Lawyers of Bernice King in a court hearing said that "Hill played a vital and substantial role in adjudicating a multitude of disputes that arose between the parties."
 The lawyers argued that this gave Hill an advantage while putting Bernice at a disadvantage.
 Hill's defense of himself was that he only had access to documents related to Coretta Scott King's estate and that Bernice King's lawyers were using a stalling tactic by trying to disqualify him.
 Fulton County Superior Court Judge Robert McBurney stated that he would soon issue a ruling on whether Hill would be disqualified.

-McBurney granted Bernice King's lawyers request and disqualified Hill.
-A full hearing is scheduled to take place in late September.